State Summary

 Timeline

-The audit is to be conducted as part of the official canvass, but no other specific timing requirements are found in the statute.
+The audit is conducted as part of the official canvass, but no other specific timing requirements are found in the statute.

 Binding On Official Outcomes